Become familiar with your role and responsibilities as an ASID Student Chapter Leader. Review job-specific information below.

 The secretary keeps records of all meetings and events; works with ASID headquarters to ensure that all chapter members have paid membership dues; coordinates logistics of meetings and events; participates in strategic planning; and submits newly-elected officers’ information to headquarters each term.

-The treasurer receives and deposits all chapter funds into the student chapter bank account; prepares the chapter budget and provides financial reports to members; maintains accurate accounts of chapter events; participates in strategic planning; and works with the faculty advisor on the allocation of chapter rebate funds if earned.
+The treasurer receives and deposits all chapter funds into the student chapter bank account; prepares the chapter budget and provides financial reports to members; maintains accurate accounts of chapter events; participates in strategic planning.

 The faculty advisor is selected by the student chapter board or by the school.
 While not required to be an ASID member, membership is preferred and is the ideal.
 The faculty advisor serves as a mentor to the student chapter board, but does not run the chapter, supervise the board, or control chapter funds; promotes student chapter activities to the faculty and administration; suggests chapter programs by introducing industry professionals to students; stays informed of industry trends and issues; assists board with strategic planning; attends meetings and events; and makes himself/herself accessible to chapter board.